ffiza/pong/README.md

     <a href="https://www.python.org/"><img src="https://forthebadge.com/images/badges/made-with-python.svg"></a>
 </p>

-A Pong clone made with PyGame.
+A Pong clone in the make.
+All code is written in Python using PyGame.

 ## Controls